-First, one of our favorites!
-Normally, I STINK at printing photos, but I make an effort for this one.
+First, I STINK at printing photos.
+But, I make an effort for this one occurrence.

 Every year, I print off last year’s picture of the kids in their costumes.
-I add it to the stack and use all of the past photos as decorations in our house for October.
+Then, I add it to the stack and display past photos as October decorations.

-The kids LOVE seeing what they wore in previous years and it’s a way to keep the past alive and see how they’ve grown.
+The kids LOVE seeing what they wore in previous years.
+Plus, it keeps the past alive and shows their growth.